SeanGreenbaum/Azure-VMCompute/README.md

-# Azure-Master-VMBuild
+# Master-v2 VMBuild
 These JSON templates use linked templates to create multiple resources.
 It assumes you already have a vNet and a Subnet created in the Azure Resource Group.
 All objects are being located in the same Resource Group.
 - This is using managed disks.
 - The licenses are all using Azure Hybrid Benefit licensing.
-This requires you to license your OS per your existing Enterprise Agreement.
+This ==requires you to license your OS per your existing Enterprise Agreement==.

 When running the deployment by clicking the Deploy button below, you will be prompted to answer several questions.
+The below button uses the uimaster-v2.json for a custom UI in the Azure Portal.
+The parameters are then passed to master-v2.json for actual build. master-v2.json depends on several of the other json files present in this repo to complete its tasks.

 ## In the Basics section:
 - Subscription: This is the subscription you will deploy to.